TheSimmer101/wordle/README.md

-# Welcome to Winter Wordleland! ❄️☃️
+# Welcome to Winter Wordleland! ☃️❄️

-We participated in the Daedalus Honors The Nightmare Before Christmas Hackathon by creating a winter-themed twist of The NY Times’ Wordle game!
+We participated in the Daedalus Honors The Nightmare Before Christmas Hackathon by creating a winter-themed of The NY Times’ Wordle game!

 ### Rules of our game: